khulnasoft-lab/design.khulnasoft.com/contents/components/progress-bar.md

   - skeleton-loader
 ---

-A progress bar is a UI element that indicates a percentage of total progress.
-Progress bars are a way to display analytics of progress.
-An example of this would be [time tracking](https://gitlab.com/help/user/project/time_tracking.md).
-Time is just one unit you can use to display in a progress bar, there may be other units, but as long as you have a percentage of a total amount, you can use progress bars to display that visually.
+A progress bar indicates a percentage of completion.
+For example, time tracking in GitLab allows you to compare time spent against the estimated time to complete an issue or merge request.
+Time is just one measurable unit for progress, and a progress bar can be used as long as you can calculate a percentage of a total.

 ## Usage